Hejiang Yangtze River Bridge

 The Hejiang Yangtze River Bridge (合江长江公路大桥) crosses the Yangtze River in Hejiang County, Sichuan, China.
-It was one of the longest arch bridge in the world when opened with a span of 507 m.
+It was one of the longest arch bridges in the world when opened with a span of 507 m.

 The bridge can be confused with another similar bridge, the Bosideng Bridge located a few kilometers downstream, which is sometime called the First Hejiang Yangtze River Bridge.